Wat Borommaniwat: History

-Wat Borommaniwat was founded by Phra Vajirananthera prior to his coronation as king, in 1834 CE (BE 2377) under the original name Wat Borommasuk (วัดบรมสุข).
-It was intended as an aranwasi (อรัญวาสี; “forest-dwelling”) counterpart to Wat Bowonniwet Vihara, a khamwasi (คามวาสี; “city-dwelling”) monastery in the Bang Lamphu area of Rattanakosin Island.
+Wat Borommaniwat was founded by Phra Vajirananthera prior to his coronation as king, in 1834 CE (2377 BE) under the original name Wat Borommasuk (วัดบรมสุข).
+It was intended as an aranyawasi (อรัญวาสี; “forest-dwelling”) counterpart to Wat Bowonniwet Vihara, a khammawasi (คามวาสี; “city-dwelling”) monastery in the Bang Lamphu area of Rattanakosin Island.
 The temple’s original structures included the ordination hall (ubosot), a pagoda (chedi), and fourteen monks’ dwellings (kuti).

 Construction continued until Phra Vajirananthera left the monkhood and ascended the throne as King Mongkut.
 The temple was later renamed Wat Borommaniwat (“Monastery of Supreme Abode”) during the reign of Rama V. During this time, restoration was carried out under the supervision of Phra Ubali Kunupamachan (Chan Siricando), supported by Chao Chom Manda Thapthim and her royal children.

 The temple’s murals were painted by Khrua In Khong, one of the leading artists of King Mongkut’s reign.
 His works depict Buddhist themes through Western art techniques and hidden Dharma symbolism.

 Further restoration efforts continued through the reigns of subsequent monarchs and abbots.
 Today, the temple remains an active monastic and educational center under the Thammayut Nikaya.